prototipos-en-javascript

 JavaScript is a prototype-based object-oriented language, which means that inheritance and code reuse are managed through a prototype system.

 The prototype allows objects to inherit properties and methods from other objects.
-This inheritance mechanism is called prototypical inheritance.
+This inheritance mechanism is called prototypal inheritance.

 This allows objects to share methods and properties, which optimizes memory usage.

-This is a different approach from other languages that use a class structure, and is a result of JavaScript’s dynamic typing nature (and it has its advantages and disadvantages).
+This is a different approach from other languages that use a class structure, and is a result of JavaScript’s dynamically typed nature (and has its advantages and disadvantages).

-Moreover, it is one of the most challenging points to understand in the language, so let’s take a closer look 👇.
+Furthermore, it’s one of the hardest concepts to understand in the language, so let’s dive deep into it 👇.

 The prototype is simply an object that all objects have as an internal property, and to which they can access.

-All objects in JavaScript have the property [[Prototype]], which in turn is a reference to another “parent” object.
+All objects in JavaScript have the [[Prototype]] property, which is a reference to another “parent” object.

 This sequence of objects connected by prototypes is called the prototype chain.

-When you try to access a property or method that does not exist on the object, JavaScript will look for it in the object’s prototype.
+When you try to access a property or method that doesn’t exist on the object, JavaScript will search for it in the object’s prototype.

-It will continue searching through the prototype chain until it finds the property or reaches a null prototype (which generally means it has reached a base object).
+It will continue searching through the prototype chain until it finds the property or until it reaches a null prototype (which generally means it has reached a base object).

-Let’s see at what point in the creation of an object the prototype is associated with the object.
+Let’s see at which point during object creation the prototype is associated with the object.

 Creation with Object Literals